tonylira0327/forgn_agnt/index.markdown

 # References

 [^1]: Full excerpt for the definition can be found in the official documentation for FARA at https://www.fara.us/resources-other (under the statute, rules, and other authority)
-[^2]: “Farewell Address | the American Presidency Project” 2025
+[^2]: “Farewell Address, the American Presidency Project” 2025
 [^3]: S. RES.
 307 - 65 congress (1918-1919)
 [^4]: House of Representatives, Report No. 153,  74th Congress, pg.
 23
 [^5]: “Criminal Enforcement.”
 Caplin & Drysdale
 [^6]: Washington Post.
 2024.
 “When Hollywood Was Actually Pumping out Soviet Propaganda,” March 8, 2024.
 [^7]: “Criminal Enforcement.”
 Caplin & Drysdale
 [^8]: 1941.
 New York Times (1923-), Oct 09, 1.
 1942.The Minneapolis Morning Tribune (1939-1964), Mar 06, 1.
 1943.Pittsburgh Post-Gazette (1927-), Mar 13, 6.
 1942.
 The Washington Post (1923-1954), Feb 12, 1.1942.Minneapolis Star-Journal (1939-1947), Jul 12, 9.
 1944.
 New York Times (1923-), Apr 05, 11
 [^9]: PEW RESEARCH CENTER.
 2023.
-“Trends and Facts on Newspapers | State of the News Media.”
+“Trends and Facts on Newspapers, State of the News Media.”
 Pew Research Center’s Journalism Project.
 November 10, 2023.
 [^10]: 1935.
 Los Angeles Times (1923-1995), Sep 13, 1.
 [^11]: 1938.
 Newsweek, Aug 15, 11
 [^12]: "Criminal Enforcement.”
 Caplin & Drysda